patternfly/patternfly-react/packages/react-charts/src/components/ResizeObserver/examples/resizeObserver.md

 ## Examples
 ### Responsive bullet chart with wrapping legend

-This demonstrates a responsive legend which wraps when items are wider than its container.
+This demonstrates how to use a `ResizeObserver` to update the chart's width, while its height remains fixed.
+The `legendAllowWrap` prop is used to automatically wrap legend items.

 ```js
 import React from 'react';